conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

 title: "Package ID modes"
 ---

-As we explained in our previous blogpost about [deterministic builds](LINK) it is not possible to identify a compiled C/C++ artifact by its checksum, same sources will lead to different binaries, so there is no _correct_ result we can agree on to certify a binary.
+As we explained in our previous blog post about [deterministic builds](LINK) it is not possible to identify a compiled C/C++ artifact by its checksum, the same sources will lead to different binaries, so there is no _correct_ result we can agree on to certify a binary.

-This is big problem for many industries where software is a critical component in their
+This is a big problem for many industries where software is a critical component in their
-products: aeronautics, medical, automotive,... almost any industry will get into trouble if its artifacts can be tampered with without noticing.
+products: aeronautics, medical, automotive,... almost any industry will get into trouble if its artifacts can be tampered with without notice.

-Conan doesn't rely on the checksum of the binaries, but on the **package ID to identify the binaries**, it is an unique identifier that encodes information about settings, options and requirements of each package.
+Conan doesn't rely on the checksum of the binaries, but on the **package ID to identify the binaries**, it is a unique identifier that encodes information about settings, options, and requirements of each package.
 We will explain how knowing the package ID you can know exactly which are the libraries deployed or even the source code used to generate the artifacts.

 ## How package ID works

-Conan compute a different package ID for any combination of the following elements:
+Conan computes a different package ID for any combination of the following elements:
  * **Settings**.
 Depending on the value of the settings declared in the recipe, a different package ID will be computed, so different _operating systems_, _compilers_, _build types_,... will produce different IDs.